ErikHgm/carss-react-frontend/README.md

 ### Navbar & Search

+- Contains the necessary links for navigation throughout the site.
+- Updates links based on user state.
-- The navbar and searchbar
+- The searchbar makes it possible search among the various listings.

 ![Navbar](/docs/assets/features/nav_searchbar.png)

 ### Cars List page

-- The Cars List page
+- Shows all the cars listings.
+- Provides the vital information about each car.

 ![CarsList](/docs/assets/features/carlist_page.png)

 ### Car Detail page

-- The Car Detail page
+- Contains more detailed information about the car.
+- Includes links for the post owner to update or delete the post.

 ![CarDetail](/docs/assets/features/cardetail_page.png)

 ## Car Edit page

-- The Car edit page
+- Provides capability to update an existing car post.

 ![Caredit](/docs/assets/features/caredit_page.png)

 ## Profile page

-- The profile page
+- The profile page give the seller an opportunity to present their company to the users.

 ![ProfilePage](/docs/assets/features/profile_page.png)

 ## Edit Profile

-- Edit profile
+- Edit profile makes it possible to update the existing information about a seller.

 ![ProfilePage](/docs/assets/features/edit_profile_page.png)

 ## Feed page

-- The Feed page
+- On the Feed page all the cars that are on sale by the sellers that the user is following are presented.

 ![Navbar](/docs/assets/features/feed_page.png)

 ## Saved page

-- The saved page
+- The saved page shows all the cars the user has saved.

 ![Navbar](/docs/assets/features/saved_page.png)